0x4A42/gym_website_project/README.md

 This repo contains a university project which was centered around creating a webapp for a personal trainer/gym, using a stack of PHP, jQuery, MySQL, HTML and CSS.

 ## Live website
-The live version of the website is available at jbrown88.lampt.eeecs.qub.ac.uk/gymafi/, but some screenshots are below:
+The live version of the website is available [here](jbrown88.lampt.eeecs.qub.ac.uk/gymafi/), but some screenshots are below:

 Homepage:
 ![Homepage](https://i.imgur.com/N6FhYJc.jpg)